IvorySQL/Ivory-www/blog/2022-5-17-linux/index.md

 ---
 slug: IvorySQL-Linux
-title: Linux environment source code compiler install IvorySQL
+title: Compiling and Installing IvorySQL on Linux
 authors: [official]
 authorTwitter: IvorySql
 tags: [IvorySQL, Welcome,Linux, PostgreSQL, Join Us]
 ---

-# Linux environment source code compiler install IvorySQL
+# Compiling and Installing IvorySQL on Linux

 IvorySQL can be built on Linux, OSX, Unix, and Windows platforms, and is basically the same as PostgreSQL compiled and installed.
 This article describes the steps for compiling source code on a Linux-based system.